 When filing your tax return, it is important to clarify how you work at home.

 The concept of a study, on the other hand, is subject to clear conditions and strict requirements.
-As a rule, this should be a separate room in the flat or house that is only used for working.
+As a rule, this has to be a separate room in the flat or house that is only used for working.
 A corner in the living room or a children's room that has been converted at short notice is usually not sufficient.
+It is also not enough to separate an area with curtains either.

 To make sure you're on the safe side, we'll explain below exactly which requirements apply, which costs you can deduct and how you can declare the study or the home office lump sum in the Taxfix app.